Understand the Google Ads Logic

 On Google ads, businesses bid on keywords so they can broadcast their messages.
 The platform classifies the ads competing on the same search terms depending on several factors, including the Cost Per Click (CPC).

-To illustrate this, say 5 companies want their website to appear on the search results page when users type the keyword “google ad agency.”
+To illustrate this, say five companies want their website to appear on the search results page when users type the keyword “Google ad agency.”
 Each competitor previously defined a CPC for this specific keyword, which is the bidding price they are willing to pay every time a user clicks on their ads.